 A bedsore can develop in as little as a week if someone does not move at all, but the condition develops more often after weeks or months of an extremely sedentary lifestyle.
 Treatment includes surgery, pain management, and wound cleaning/dressing.

 Finding the Right Attorney

 Whether your loved one is in a nursing home or being cared for by an in-home nurse, recognizing the signs of bedsores can help you prevent serious, life-threatening consequences.
 Bedsores are some of the most traumatic effects of neglect, and a family should never have to pay the cost for professional misconduct.

 At Nelson & Smith, we are dedicated to providing our clients with the support they need to put a stop to elder neglect and abuse.
-We work with our clients from the first day to address extreme incidents of neglect including bedsores rapidly.
+Our injury attorneys work with our clients from the first day to address extreme incidents of neglect including bedsores rapidly.
 Health care professionals need to understand that neglectful behaviors that can lead to bedsores are completely unacceptable.
-Our team has a reputation for success, and we fight hard for our elderly clients and their families.
+Our team of nursing home abuse lawyers in Macon has a reputation for success, and we fight hard for our elderly clients and their families.

 If you notice the signs of bedsores on your loved one, take action today.
 Contact our Macon office for a free, no obligation case evaluation, and keep others from suffering from the same fate.